CuubeCon/PowerfulBeacon/Readme.md

 - Sea Lantern: Nightvision effect
 - Crying Obsidian: Villigers in Range are invulnerable
 - Hay Block: Saturation Effect
 - Honey Block: Slow Falling Effect
+- Bookshelf: Hero of the village Effect

 more cooming soon, feel free to share your ideas :)